pdbartsch/pdbpages/content/post/common-arcgis-field-calculations.md

 round((!Shape_Area! / 43560),2)
 {{< /highlight >}}

-- **Another way to convert units.** - As detailed [here](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/calculate-field-examples.htm#ESRI_SECTION1_2C1A27476FD54D949723FA8DFC9306B2), it's possible to use the ArcGIS Pro built in geometry unit conversions rather than doing your own calculations.
+- **Another way to convert units** - As detailed [here](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/calculate-field-examples.htm#ESRI_SECTION1_2C1A27476FD54D949723FA8DFC9306B2), it's possible to use the ArcGIS Pro built in geometry unit conversions rather than doing your own calculations.
 Have a look at the esri link above to see all of the built in unit of measurement conversions.
 Note that the format of field names is slightly different when referring to geometry columns as compared to other fields:
 {{< highlight python >}}
 # Current area to hectares
 # expression: